|

 addition to teaching thousands of visitors each year out in the

-“living classroom” about Hawai'i's monk seals, Hawai'i Wildlife
+"living classroom" about Hawaii's monk seals, Hawai'i Wildlife

 monk seals haul out onto the beach to rest, Monk Seal Watch